andymeneely/squib/README.md

   #defend now is {:x => 150, :y => 100}
 ```

-Furthermore, if you want to extend multiple parents, it looks like this:
+If you want to extend multiple parents, it looks like this:

 ```yaml
 socrates: